Efficient Algorithms for Envy-Free Stick Division With Fewest Cuts: Introduction

+In the remainder of this first section, we give an overview over related problems and a roadmap of our contribution.
 We then introduce notation and give a formal definition of \optproblem in \wref{sec:problem-definition}.
 In \wref{sec:structure} we develop the means to limit our search to finite sets of candidates.
 We follow up by developing first a linearithmic, then a linear time algorithm for solving \optproblem in \wref{sec:algorithms}.
-Finally, we propose smaller candidate sets \wref{sec:candidate-sets}.
+Finally, we propose smaller candidate sets in \wref{sec:candidate-sets}.
 A short conclusion in \wref{sec:conclusion} on the complexity of \optproblem completes the article.

 We append a glossary of the notation we use in \wref{app:notations} for reference, and some lower bounds on the number of distinct candidates in \wref{app:additional-results}.